SweSwe-Nyein/SweSwe-Nyein/README.md

 - 🤔 I’m looking for help with ...
 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working as a full-stack developer at Myanmar Online Entrepreneur Company
+- 🔭 I’m currently working as a Front-end developer at Myanmar Online Entrepreneur Company
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently developing hybrid Apps with React Native
-- 💬 Ask me about Laravel, Vue, React, MongoDB, Firebase
+- 💬 Ask me about Laravel, Vue, React, MySQL, MongoDB, Firebase
 - 📫 How to reach me: sweswe4720@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm a cat person 😸